sebasarriaza/sebasarriaza/README.md

 Hi 👋 My name is Sebas Arriaza
 ==============================

-I'm a Fullstack Web3 Developer
+I'm a AI Fullstack Developer
 ------------------------

 * 🌍  I'm based in Spain
 * 🖥️  See my portfolio at [sebasarriaza.com](http://sebasarriaza.com)
 * ✉️  You can contact me at [contact@sebasarriaza.com](mailto:contact@sebasarriaza.com)
-* 🧠  I'm learning web3

 ### Skills